-This Code of Practice and the accompanying procedures apply to all UCEM students studying at levels 3-7.
+This Code of Practice and the accompanying procedures apply to all UCEM students.
 UCEM makes the distinction between academic matters (for example, allegations of plagiarism) and non-academic or behavioural matters (for example, misconduct involving disruptive behaviour) and there are separate processes which are followed.
 This Code of Practice covers both student academic conduct and behavioural conduct.
-More extensive guidance on these two areas are available in the accompanying procedures.
+More extensive guidance on these two areas are available in the accompanying procedures, which should be read alongside this document: